Kevin-Shelton/iKunnect-crm-integration/TRANSLATION_FLOW_TESTING.md

 ## Overview
 This guide verifies that the corrected translation flow works as expected:
-- Customer messages are translated to English BEFORE sending to GHL
+- Customer messages are translated to English BEFORE sending to iKunnect CRM
 - Agent responses are translated to customer language BEFORE displaying to customer
-- GHL only receives and sends English messages
+- iKunnect CRM only receives and sends English messages
 - Agent dashboard shows English only
 - Customer chat shows messages in customer's selected language